Bulletproof Picasso

 Bulletproof Picasso is the seventh studio album by American rock band Train.
 The album was released by Columbia Records in Friday-release countries on September 12, 2014, and in the United States on September 16, 2014.
 It is available on CD, vinyl and as a digital download.
-It is the band's first album without drummer and founding member Scott Underwood, who departed from the band before it was recorded.
+It is the band's first album to feature drummer Drew Shoals, replacing founding member Scott Underwood, who departed from the band before it was recorded.
 It is also the band's first album since 2006's For Me, It's You to feature a full band line up.
 The producers were Azeem, Espionage, Greg Kurstin, Jake Sinclair, Butch Walker and Whams.

 Background

 With Bulletproof Picasso, the band set out to achieve goals that would allow them to become a more mainstream band.
 Guitarist Jimmy Stafford explained that the band had never been "cool" and "hip", something he believed this album would make them, enabling them to feel justified in their desires to play at and sell out Madison Square Garden and even becoming musical guests on an episode of Saturday Night Live.
 Lead singer Pat Monahan also expressed an intent for a more personal, yet ambitious record, stating that "I've always wanted to emotionally connect with people through the songs, but I also want to get into people's lives with this album" and that he felt that he wanted to create "everything that [he'd] wanted to".